dnviti/k8s-useful-metrics/README.md

 - **DEBUG**: Logs detailed debug information, including command executions and outputs.

 The default logging level is `ERROR`, which can be adjusted with the `--debug` or `-d` parameter.

----

-This script is a powerful tool for managing and analyzing your Kubernetes cluster, especially for checking NFS storage usage.
-By adjusting parameters, you can customize its operation to suit your environment and needs.